 Whether you have only 4 days or up to 12 days, this ultimate Singapore Malaysia itinerary will show you how to plan an awesome trip with all the best places to visit and how to get around while minimizing your costs.

-Disclaimer: This article may contain affiliate links, which means that each time you click through and make a purchase, I may earn a small commission at no extra cost to you.
+***This article may contain affiliate links, meaning each time you click through and make a purchase, I earn a small commission at no extra cost to you which helps a lot in keeping this website running.
+Thank you for your support :)

 Day by day Singapore and Malaysia trip itinerary

-- Day 1-3: Singapore
+• Day 1-3: Singapore

-- Day 4: Melaka
+• Day 4: Melaka

-- Day 5-6: Kuala Lumpur
+• Day 5-6: Kuala Lumpur

-- Day 7-8: Ipoh
+• Day 7-8: Ipoh

-- Day 9-10: Penang
+• Day 9-10: Penang

-- Day 11-12: Langkawi
+• Day 11-12: Langkawi

 Day 1 – Singapore

-Modern architecture, unusual skyscrapers, avatar-like gardens, cheap and delicious food, efficient transportation system, the list goes on!
+Modern architecture, unusual skyscrapers, avatar-like gardens, cheap and delicious food, an efficient transportation system, the list goes on!
 While Singapore is slightly more expensive than Malaysia, it’s still worth visiting and I’ll show you a few tricks on how to save money!

 Jewel Changi Airport